Did Kylie Jenner And Tyga Break Up? Tyga Mysteriously Absent From Kylie’s Snaps

 There are a lot of questions right now about what is going on with Kylie Jenner and Tyga’s romance in 2017.
 Did Kylie and Tyga break up?
-Normally, the Keeping Up With The Kardashians star posts a lot of pictures of herself and Tyga on social media but lately, Tyga’s absence has been noted and now, we want to know why.
+Normally, the Keeping Up With The Kardashians star posts a lot of pictures of herself and Tyga on social media, but lately, Tyga’s absence has been noted, and now, we want to know why.

 Something definitely isn’t right in their relationship when Kylie Jenner and Tyga stop appearing in Snapchat and Instagram snaps together.
 Normally, when Kylie and Tyga are spending time together, she floods her Snapchat followers with pictures of herself and her “Rack City” rapper boyfriend.

-Lately, Tyga has definitely been missing and Kylie Jenner hasn’t said anything about why.
+Lately, Tyga has definitely been missing, and Kylie Jenner hasn’t said anything about why.
 E!
 Online reported that the last time Tyga showed up in Kylie Jenner’s Snapchat feed was on March 8.
 The last time Kylie and Tyga were spotted together was on their way to dinner and a movie with her family on March 13.

 A post shared by Kylie (@kyliejenner) on

 It looks like Kylie Jenner and Tyga may have been hanging out as recently as March 19.
-It was reported that Kylie was Snapchatting with Heather Sanders, who happens to be the fiance of Tyga’s best friend King Trell.
+It was reported that Kylie was Snapchatting with Heather Sanders, who happens to be the fiance of Tyga’s best friend, King Trell.
 While it hasn’t been confirmed, Tyga may have been in the background when Kylie and Heather were doing their thing.

 March 19 was a long time ago in terms of how often Kylie and Tyga usually spend time together and share some of their lovefests with fans and followers on Snapchat.
 That would be ten whole days where Kylie Jenner has been posting on and off on social media but never mentions Tyga or posts any pictures of him.
 This is highly unusual.